Alexandroidd/sketch-photoshop-basics/README.md

 ### Zooming In and Out

-**In Photoshop**, Command+Spacebar Turns your cursor to a Zoom-in tool; Command+Option+Spacebar turns it to a Zoom-out tool.
+**In Photoshop**, Command+Spacebar turns your cursor to a Zoom-in tool; Command+Option+Spacebar turns it to a Zoom-out tool.
 Click to use.
 You can also use it by pressing "Z" or choosing the magnifying glass from the left menu.

 **In Sketch**, hold command and use your mouse wheel (two finger scroll on a trackpad).
 You can also activate it by holding "Z" and drawing a box around the area you want to zoom in on.

 ### Layers and Groups

 Both programs are layer-based editors.
 Remember the transparent sheets of plastic paper used for overhead projectors in grade school?

 ![Overhead Projector Transparencies](https://www.enasco.com/prod/images/products/BD/AC092497l.jpg)

 Sketch and Photoshop files are basically dozens of these transparencies stacked on top of eachother, each sheet being called a 'layer'.

 **In Photoshop**, they're generally on the bottom right of the right sidebar: